stefano-lacorazza/Taller-Tausand/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Presses the numeric keys from '1' to '5' to display the cumulative sum of the keys pressed.
+- Press the numeric keys from '1' to '5' to display the cumulative sum of the keys pressed.
-Press the reset button to restart the time and counters Press the "Stop the program" button to stop the program and close the window
+- Press the reset button to restart the time and counters
+- Press the "Stop the program" button to stop the program and close the window

 _For more examples, please refer to the [Documentation](https://example.com)_